aws-samples/smithy-server-generator-typescript-sample/README.md

 1. After the first checkout, you will need to kick off the initial code generation and build by running:
     ```bash
-    ./gradlew build && yarn install
+    ./gradlew build && yarn install && yarn build
     ```
    After this initial build, `yarn build` in the root of the project will regenerate the client and server and recompile all of the code.
-2. To deploy the service, run `cd server && yarn cdk deploy`.
+2. To deploy the service, run `yarn workspace string-server cdk deploy`.
 When complete, the CDK will print out the endpoint URL for your newly deployed service.
    >   Note: this step will create resources in your AWS account that may incur charges.
 3. To test your service, switch to the `typescript-client` directory and use `yarn str-length` to call the `Length`